MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini-point-cloud.md

     ![Transform node.](media/houdini-12-transform-node.PNG "Transform node")

     > [!TIP]
     > To view the model during a specific stage of the process in Houdini, click on the right side of the appropriate node.
-This capability is helpful if you ever have to look at your 3D model in a previous state and edit the changes that occurred during that state.
+This capability is helpful if you ever have to look at your 3D object in a previous state and edit the changes that occurred during that state.

 3. To correct the rotation of your model, in the options pane above the node pane, add values in the **Rotate** row.
 You can often set the **x** value to **270** to rotate the model to the correct position.
 However, if that value doesn't work, try different values.